Kerberos

 The process is as follows:

-1. The user sends their username and a timestamp (encrypted using a key derived from their password) to the Key Distribution Center (KDC) described above
+1. The user sends their username and a timestamp (encrypted using a key derived from their password) to the Key Distribution Center (KDC)

-2. The KDC will create a Ticket Granting Ticket (TGT), and send this along with a session key back to the user
+2. The KDC will create a Ticket Granting Ticket (TGT), and send this along with a Session Key back to the user

 • The TGT allows the user to request for service tickets (needed to access a particular service) without passing their credentials then next time they want to access a service

-• The session key is required for access to a service too (discussed in detail below)
+• The Session Key is required for access to a service too (discussed in detail below)

-• The session key and TGT are retrieved from the previous requests
+• The Session Key and TGT are retrieved from the previous requests

 • The SPN indicates the server and server name to access

-• The TGS is encrypted using a key derived from the service owner hash
+• The TGS is encrypted using a key derived from the Service Owner Hash

-Note that the TGS contains a copy of the service session key in its encrypted content
+Note that the TGS contains a copy of the Service Session Key in its encrypted content

-5. Finally, the user can use the TGS to make a request to the desired service on the network
+1. Finally, the user can use the TGS to make a request to the desired service on the network

 General overview